rohit114/blogging-sys/README.md

 * You can find the all curl of the apis in the postman collection `apis.postman_collection.json` inside the blogging-sys repo

 ### Contact
-* mail me at rohitkumardas114@gmail.com for support or reporting any issues
+* email me at rohitkumardas114@gmail.com for support or reporting any issues